zvdo00/zvdo00.github.io/adblocking.md

 ## Blocking ads in Spotify mobile app (Android only!)

 Tired of "Want a break from the ads?"
 And don't wanna spend money on Spotify premium?
+Well I have good news for you.
+Thanks to ReVanced and xManager devs,